Project Import Errors

 INFO 11:00:56,969 Project Import: Validation errors were found.
 The import cannot continue.

-You also examine the Jira log file, but that does not shed any additional light on the issue.
-In our experience, this problem is usually caused by a value for a text field that exceeds the limit for maximum text field size at the destination.
+The Jira log file may also not provide any additional detail for the issue.
+In our experience, this problem is usually caused by a value for a text field that exceeds the limit for maximum text field size at the target instance.
 See point three in the Matching Properties of Both Instances section in Atlassian’s Preparing for Migrating Projects page.

 WARNINGS: Unable to import custom field 'Time in Status'.
 The custom field type does not support project imports.

 This message is a warning; it will not stop the import.
-It just means values for that custom field will not be imported.
-The reason is because the custom field type does not support data imports, as it does not satisfy the requirements defined in Atlassian’s How to Make a Custom Field "Importable" for Project Imports page.
+It simply means that values for that custom field will not be imported because the custom field type does not support data imports, as it does not satisfy the requirements defined in Atlassian’s How to Make a Custom Field "Importable" for Project Imports page.

 However, to the best of our knowledge, this is not relevant in practical terms.
-That field belongs to the Jira Charting App, and its values are calculated automatically from the story of issues included in graphics, so it is not an issue if these values are not imported; they will be recalculated again as needed.
+That field belongs to the Jira Charting App, and its values are calculated automatically from the story of issues included in graphics.
+If these values are not imported, they will be recalculated again as needed.

 No Timezone Information in the Exported Data

-The exported data will certainly contain date/time fields but no reference to the timezone where those values are valid.
+The exported data will contain date/time fields but no reference to the timezone where those values are valid.
 As a result, if the source and target instances use different timezones, the time values will be shifted by the time difference between those zones.
-See these bug reports:
+See the following bug reports:

-The workaround: make sure that source and target instances are using the same timezone.
+The workaround is to ensure that your source and target instances are using the same timezone.

 java.lang.NumberFormatException: For input string: ""

-In this case, the data import fails with this message, which means a number inside square brackets is not a valid string representing a number.
+With this error, the data import fails with this message which explains that a number inside square brackets is not a valid string representing a number.

 Usually, this is a consequence of bug JRASERVER-59681.
-This bug ticket by Atlassian explains how the import can be fixed.
+The bug ticket from Atlassian explains how the import can be fixed.

 java.lang.NumberFormatException: null within SprintImportHandler

-This, seemingly, is a very similar error to the previous one but in fact a completely different thing.
-It occurs while importing Sprint data, as can be seen at the top of the error trace:
+This error occurs when importing Sprint data, as shown at the top of the error trace:

 Data import failed with exception: null java.lang.NumberFormatException: null at java.lang.Long.parseLong(Long.java:552) at java.lang.Long.valueOf(Long.java:803) at com.atlassian.greenhopper.imports.SprintImportHandler.endTable(SprintImportHandler.java:105) at com.atlassian.jira.imports.project.ao.handler.ChainedAoSaxHandler.endTable(ChainedAoSaxHandler.java:263) at com.atlassian.jira.imports.project.ao.handler.ChainedAoSaxHandler.endElement(ChainedAoSaxHandler.java:190) at com.atlassian.jira.imports.project.ao.handler.ChainedAoSaxHandler.endElement(ChainedAoSaxHandler.java:151)

-The Jira article, Project Import Fails with Unexpected Import Failure, describes this issue, points to the bug ticket with the root cause, and recommends how to fix it.
+The Jira knowledge base article, Project Import Fails with Unexpected Import Failure, describes this issue, points to the bug ticket with the root cause, and recommends a solution.

 Sprints Across Several Projects are Duplicated

 Starting with Jira 7, sprint and ranking data is migrated with the rest of the project data.
-This works nicely with the feature in Project Configurator that migrates Scrum or Kanban boards as part of the project configuration, providing a complete solution for the migration of Jira Software projects.
+This works well with Project Configurator’s feature that migrates Scrum or Kanban boards as part of the project configuration, providing a complete solution for the migration of Jira Software projects.

-However, there is a problem when there are sprints including issues for more than one project.
-In this situation, these sprints will be duplicated—one sprint will be created for each project involved—and the ranks will only keep the relative order among issues belonging to the same project.
-This is a result of the underlying data transport technology importing one project at a time.
-Project Configurator just calls this process once for every project to be imported.
+However, problems can occur when there are sprints including issues for more than one project.
+In this case, these sprints will be duplicated—one sprint will be created for each project involved—and the ranks will only maintain the relative order among issues belonging to the same project.
+This is a result of the underlying data transport technology that imports one project at a time.
+Project Configurator calls this process once for every project to be imported.

 DataAccessException Occurred While Trying to Create Entity Type 'EntityProperty'